neurodatascience/ComBat_validation/Code_final/README.md

   These two versions (script and notebook) analyze the impact of gamma variance on model performance.
   The notebook (`.ipynb`) version includes specific values and plots generated during the analysis.

+- **`example_plot.py`**
+  This script is used to show rmse and plot two models' outputs from 'example_models.py'.
+It plots harmonized data from two models with ground turth and original data.

 #===================================================================================
-## Neural-Combat and D-Combat Scripts
+## Neuro-Combat and D-Combat Scripts

 The following scripts are used for training the Neural-Combat and D-Combat models: